DIY Farmhouse Christmas Countdown

 Watch My Farmhouse Christmas Countdown Tutorial!

 I have been updating all my decor for the new season but am using all the same techniques to decorate using all my favorite acrylic paintings.
-You can see how to incorporated artwork into your decor HERE.
+You can see how to incorporate artwork into your decor HERE.

 I just love the way this turned out and can not wait to use it for many years to come.